 For more information email Camps@ColumbiaAssociation.org or call 410-715-3165.

-For the camp that has it all, look no further!
-Our camp is a unique combination of recreational and volunteer experiences designed to give every child an opportunity to make new friends, have fun, and feel good about what they’re doing in the summertime.
+Camp Make A Difference, a unique combination of recreational and volunteer experiences, designed to give every child an opportunity to make new friends, have fun and make a difference in our community while enjoying summertime activities.

 Previous Years of Camp Make a Difference